abinit/abinit/doc/tutorial/fold2bloch.md

 Fig. 2: Brillouin zone of the supercell.

-*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
+*Before beginning, you might consider to work in a different subdirectory as for the other tutorials.
 Why not "Work_fold2Bloch"?*

 In order to use the fold2Bloch, you need to first generate a wave function file (_WFK file).